vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Sins, are removed not by prāyascitta

-alone but also by confession to others, gifts, meditation on God 50; bodily sins 173; difference in punishments or expiation based on intention or absence of it or on repetition 17; divergence among sūtras as to classification of 12; five classes of, acc. to Katyāyana 14; five enumerated in Chāndogya Upanisad 12,16; homas and mantras may purify a man from sins that have not become public 125; many s. are punishable by the king as crimes, though penances are provided for them 68: mental sins 173 ; nine classes of, acc. to Vişnu Dh.
+alone but also by confession to others, gifts, meditation on God 50; bodily sins 173; difference in punishments or expiation based on intention or absence of it or on repetition 17; divergence among sūtras as to classification of 12; five classes of, acc. to Katyāyana 14; five enumerated in Chāndogya Upanisad 12,16; homas and mantras may purify a man from sins that have not become public 125; many s. are punishable by the king as crimes, though penances are provided for them 68: mental sins 173 ; nine classes of, acc. to Viṣnu Dh.
 S. 15; redemption of, by monetary payments or bequests of property to churches in Christian belief 52n; supposed to be centred in the hair 122, 574; three classes of, acc. to Baud.
 Dh, S. 13; three classes of, acc. to Manu 173; three kinds of viz. bodily, in words and mental 173 ; classes of, acc. to Āp.
 Dh.
 S. 12; two kinds of, viz, inten tionally committed and uninten tionally committed 61 ; unintention ally committed s. are destroyed by repeating Vedic texts 63; views differed as to whether all sins com mitted in past lives are destroyed by entering Kasi or whether only those of the present life 638; vocal sins 173; which diseases arise as the

 results of which sins 173 Sirkar, Dr. D. C, 698